-Note: As of 0.13, you can embed an IPython kernel, for use with qtconsole, etc. via IPython.embed_kernel() instead of IPython.embed().
-It should function just the same as regular embed, but you connect an external frontend rather than IPython starting up in the local terminal.
+You can also embed an IPython kernel, for use with qtconsole, etc. via IPython.embed_kernel().
+This should function work the same way, but you can connect an external frontend (ipython qtconsole or ipython console), rather than interacting with it in the terminal.